Armed Forces of the Republic of Kosova: Rivalry with the KLA/PDK

 In April 2005, days after Ramush Haradinaj surrendered to The Hague, Enver Haradinaj, another brother of Ramush Haradinaj was assassinated in a drive-by shootout in Kosovo, according to the UN security forces, there was a confrontation between rival Kosovo-Albanian clans.
 Presumably the long-standing feud between the Musaj clan and the Haradinaj clan.
 The Musaj family was prominent in the FARK during the late 1990s.
-Between 1998 and 1999, the Haradinaj family, which originated from the Peć area in western Kosovo, was influential in the KLA, became embroiled in a vendetta with the Musajs.
+Between 1998 and 1999, the Haradinaj family, which originated from the Peć area in western Kosovo, was influential in the KLA, became embroiled in a vendetta with the Musaj's.
 Already in 2000, Ramush Haradinaj should have been involved in a gun battle with members of the Musaj family at their home in Strellc, also in western Kosovo.
-The Musajs allege that he ordered the murder of their brother and three others in 1999.
+The Musaj's allege that he ordered the murder of their brother and three others in 1999.
 The murder of Enver Haradinaj has evoked heated reached in Pro-KLA parts of Kosovo.

-On 3 June 2005, Bardhyl Ajeti, a journalist on the Kosovar newspaper Bota Sot, was shot near Gjilan.
-He later died.
+On 3 June 2005, Bardhyl Ajeti, a journalist on the Kosovar newspaper Bota Sot, was shot near Gjilan, and later died of his wounds.
 Bota Sot was close to LDK and Ajeti was a vocal critic of the post-war elite, most of whom were associated with the KLA.
 Bardhyl Ajeti was not the only journalist of Bota Sot who was killed in Kosovo.
 Bekim Kastrati was killed on 19 October 2001 along with two other men who were riding in his car at the time in village Lauša near Pristina.
+On 28 June 2005, the body of FARK commander Rashit Mustafa had been found by civilians in Gjakova.
+Mustafa is believed to be a political murder of the rivalry.
 Then, on 12 July 2005, two members of the Musaj family were killed in a drive-by shooting near Peć in western Kosovo.
 The Haradinaj-Musaj feud became emblematic of the wider FARK-KLA feud.

 On 1 January 2010, Bedri Krasniqi was sentenced to 27 years of imprisonment for the murder of two and attempted murder of one member of the Kosovo Police Service.
 Although these are the military wings of LDK and Alliance for the Future of Kosovo (AAK), to date, there are between the LDK and AAK, as well as the PDK, the political successor to the KLA, continuing political disagreements.